 When is Rosa Parks Day Celebrated?

 Depending on where you live, Rosa Parks Day is celebrated on a different day.
 Some areas celebrate on December 1, the day she refused to give up her bus seat.
 Other areas celebrate her day on February 4, her date of birth.

 The Legislature of the State of California created their Rosa Parks Day on the day of her protest.
 Ohio declared Rosa Parks Day to be on her birthday.

 Civil Rights Movement

 The Civil Rights Movement refers to a battle waged by African Americans against segregation, mistreatment, and racial discrimination.
 Led by people like Martin Luther King Jr. and Rosa Parks, the Movement started in the 1950s and culminated with the Civil Rights Act of 1964.

 However, as Rosa Parks grew older, she said, “Racism is still with us.
 But it is up to us to prepare our children for what they have to meet, and, hopefully, we shall overcome.”

 - She was a seamstress by trade, but she was also highly active in the NAACP.
 She was aware that other Civil Rights leaders, including Martin Luther King, were planning a bus boycott for December 5th.

-- Originally the bus boycott that followed Rosa Parks’ actions was just going to be for one day.
+- Originally, the bus boycott that followed Rosa Parks’ actions would be for one day.
 But the success of the boycott meant that blacks in Montgomery gave up riding the bus for over a year, and the bus law was changed.

 - A speech given by Martin Luther King Jr. is credited with impacting the size and breadth of the boycott.
 He asked all of Montgomery’s black citizens to participate and put the spotlight on segregation.

 - Rosa Parks was not the first woman to be arrested for not giving up her seat.
 A fifteen-year-old woman named Claudette Colvin was arrested and dragged off a bus.
 She was pregnant, and a decision was made not to pressure her into leading a boycott.